Adidas ends partnership with Ye over antisemitic remarks

 After he was suspended from Twitter and Facebook, Ye offered to buy conservative social network Parler.

-Demonstrators on a Los Angeles overpass Saturday unfurled a banner praising Ye's antisemitic comments, prompting an outcry on social media as celebrities and others said they stand with Jewish people.
+Demonstrators on a Los Angeles overpass Saturday unfurled a banner praising Ye's antisemitic comments, prompting an outcry on social media from celebrities and others who said they stand with Jewish people.

+In Germany, where Adidas is headquartered, the head of the country’s main Jewish group welcomed the company's decision but said the “step was overdue.”

+“I would have liked a clear stance earlier from a German company that also was entangled with the Nazi regime,” Josef Schuster, president of the Central Council of Jews in Germany, said in a statement.
+“Adidas has done a lot to distance itself from its past and, like many sports brands, is one of those companies that conduct big campaigns against antisemitism and racism.
+That’s why an earlier separation from Kanye West would have been appropriate.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.